artefactual-labs/clockify-tool/README.md

 Installation
 ------------

+Install via PyPi:

+    $ pip install clockifytool

-Clone this repo, change into the repo directory, then enter the following
+...Or clone this repo, change into the repo directory, then enter the following
 command:

     $ pip install -r requirements.txt